 - user:jane@example.com

-The fhirStoreId property identifies the FHIR store using the format {project_id}/{location}/{dataset}/{fhir_store}.
-The role property specifies which IAM role to grant.
-The members array lists all identities that should have this role; FhirStoreIamBinding removes any other members who previously had the role but aren’t in this list.
+The fhirStoreId property identifies the FHIR store using the format {project}/{location}/{dataset}/{store}.
+The role property specifies which role to grant (e.g., roles/editor).
+The members array lists all identities that should have this role; FhirStoreIamBinding replaces any existing members for this role with this exact list.

 import * as pulumi from "@pulumi/pulumi";